ops-center/searchlight/docs/concepts/alert-types/cluster-alert.md

 - Check command `pod_exists` will check for 2 pods matching the label `app=nginx` in `demo` namespace.
 - Icinga will check for the existence of pods every 60s.
 - Notifications will be sent every 3m if any problem is detected, until acknowledged.
-- When the number of pods with label app=nginx is not 2, it will reach `CRITICAL` state and SMSes will be sent to _+1-234-567-8901_ via Twilio as notification.
+- When the number of pods with label app=nginx is not 2, it will reach `Critical` state and SMSes will be sent to _+1-234-567-8901_ via Twilio as notification.

 Any ClusterAlert object has 2 main sections: